Missing large

 If only you could be a little looser.

-4. over 8 years ago on Doonesbury
+4. almost 9 years ago on Doonesbury

 I think the way to square this circle is by using Universal Basic Income and getting rid of minimum wage.
 That way someone can choose (and can afford to choose) to work for nothing, or for a dollar an hour, or whatever they like.
 The cost would still come from employers through taxes, but more fairly spread (because that’s what taxes do) while creating a much better structure of incentives.
 It would even help people start their own businesses, as you could take time to grow the enterprise without needing it to give you an income right away.